Red Light Therapy For Menopause Symptoms

 Triple Chip Medical LED Diode

-Supercharge your cellular energy with an extra large treatment area, 120 LEDs and 360 light chips with an irradiance over 140 mW/cm2.
+Supercharge your cellular energy with an extra large treatment area, 120 LEDs and 360 light chips with an irradiance up to 200 mW/cm2.

 LEARN MORE